-Point: The germ within the Mundane Egg which will become the Universe, the All, the boundless, periodical Kosmos. . . .
-A Germ which is latent and active, periodically and by turns.
+Point: The germ within the Mundane Egg which will become the Universe, the All, the boundless, periodical Kosmos...A Germ which is latent and active, periodically and by turns.

-Circumference: The one circle is divine Unity, from which all proceeds, whither all returns: its circumference.....indicates the abstract ever incognisable PRESENCE...
+Circumference: The one circle is divine Unity, from which all proceeds, whither all returns: its circumference...indicates the abstract ever incognisable PRESENCE...

-Plane: The Universal Soul... one with the circumference... the face of the disc being white, and the surrounding ground black,... shows that its plane is the sole knowledge, dim and hazy though it still is, that is attainable by man...
+Plane: The Universal Soul...one with the circumference...with the face of the disc being white, and the surrounding ground black,...shows that its plane is the sole knowledge, dim and hazy though it still is, that is attainable by man...

-Continuing with this symbol of the disc:- "It is on this plane that the Manvantaric manifestations begin; for it is in this SOUL that slumbers, during the Pralaya, the Divine Thought, [unlike anything we can conceive of.
-See H.P.B's footnote] wherein lies concealed the plan of every future Cosmogony and Theogony."
+Continuing with this symbol of the disc; -

+"It is on this plane that the Manvantaric manifestations begin; for it is in this SOUL that slumbers, during the Pralaya, the Divine Thought, (Unlike anything we can conceive...See H. P. B.'s footnote) wherein lies concealed the plan of every future Cosmogony and Theogony." ...(S.D.
+Proem 1)
-S.D.
-Proem p.
-1

-"It is the ONE LIFE, eternal, invisible, yet omnipresent, without beginning or end, yet periodical in its regular manifestations, between which periods reigns the dark mystery of non-Being; unconscious, yet absolute Consciousness; unrealisable, yet the one self-existing reality; truly, 'a chaos to the sense, a Kosmos to the reason'.
+"It is the ONE LIFE, eternal, invisible, yet Omnipresent, without beginning or end, yet periodical in its regular manifestations, between which periods reigns the dark mystery of non-Being; unconscious, yet absolute Consciousness; unrealizable, yet the one self-existing reality; truly, "a chaos to the sense, a Kosmos to the reason".
 Its one absolute attribute, which is ITSELF, eternal, ceaseless Motion, is called in esoteric parlance the Great Breath, which is the perpetual motion of the universe, in the sense of limitless, ever-present SPACE.
 That which is motionless cannot be Divine.
 But then there is nothing in fact and reality absolutely motionless within the universal soul."

-S.D.
-Proem p.
-2
+(S. D. Proem 2)

-"...
-Thus from Spirit, or Cosmic Ideation, comes our consciousness, from Cosmic Substance the several vehicles in which that consciousness is individualised and attains to self - or reflective - consciousness; while Fohat, in its various manifestations, is the mysterious link between Mind and Matter, the animating principle electrifying every atom into life."
+"...Thus from Spirit, or Cosmic Ideation, comes our consciousness, from Cosmic Substance the several vehicles in which that consciousness is individualized and attains to self - or reflective - consciousness; while Fohat, in its various manifestations, is the mysterious link between Mind and Matter, the animating principle electrifying every atom into life."
+(S. D. Proem 16)

-S.D.
-Proem p.
-16

-APPENDIX III

-LIFE and the Lives
+APPENDIX III LIFE and the Lives

 "Who forms Manu (the Man) and who forms his body?
-The LIFE and the LIVES...
-Here Manu stands for the spiritual, heavenly Man, the real and non-dying Ego in us, which is the direct emanation of the 'One Life' or the Absolute Deity."
+The LIFE and the LIVES...Here Manu stands for the spiritual, heavenly Man, the real and non-dying Ego in us, which is the direct emanation of the 'One Life' or the Absolute Deity."
+(S.D.
+I, 248)

-S.D.
-Vol. I p.
-248

 "All is LIFE, and every atom of even mineral dust is a LIFE, though beyond our comprehension and perception, because it is outside the range of the laws known to those who reject Occultism."

-S.D.
-Vol. I p.
-248
+(S. D. I, 248)

 "The Worlds, to the profane, says a commentary, are built up of the known Elements.
 To the conception of an Arhat, these elements are themselves collectively a divine Life; distributively, on the plane of manifestations, the numberless and countless crores of lives.
 Fire alone is ONE, on the plane of the One Reality: on that of manifested, hence illusive, being, its particles are fiery lives which live and have their being at the expense of every other life that they consume.
-Therefore they are named the 'DEVOURERS' . . .
-Every visible thing in this Universe was built by such LIVES, from conscious and divine primordial man down to the unconscious agents that construct matter . . .
-From the ONE LIFE, formless and Uncreate, proceeds the Universe of lives.
-First was manifested from the Deep (Chaos) cold luminous fire (gaseous light?), which formed the curds in Space (irresolvable nebulæ, perhaps?)...
-These fought, and a great heat was developed by the encountering and collision, which produced rotation.
-Then came the first manifested MATERIAL, Fire, the hot flames, the wanderers in heaven (comets)."
-S.D.
-Vol. I p.
-249
+Therefore they are named the "DEVOURERS"...Every visible thing in this Universe was built by such LIVES, from conscious and divine primordial man down to the unconscious agents that construct matter...From the ONE LIFE, formless and Uncreate, proceeds the Universe of lives.
+First was manifested from the Deep (Chaos) cold luminous fire (gaseous light?), which formed the curds in Space

+(Irresolvable nebulae, perhaps?)...These fought, and a great heat was developed by the encountering and collision, which produced rotation.
+Then came the first manifested MATERIAL, Fire, the hot flames, the wanderers in heaven (comets)..."
+(S. D. I, 249, 250)

-APPENDIX IV
+APPENDIX IV LIFE.

-LIFE.
 Laya, Life-Germs and Globes